nodejs/node/doc/api/child_process.markdown

 `child.send()` emits an `'error'` event if no callback was given and the message cannot be sent, for example because the child process has already exited.

-Returns `true` under normal circumstances or `false` when the backlog of unsent messages exceeds a threshold that makes it unwise to send more.
+`child.send()` returns `false` if the channel has closed or when the backlog of unsent messages exceeds a threshold that makes it unwise to send more.
+Otherwise, it returns `true`.
 Use the callback mechanism to implement flow control.

 #### Example: sending server object